Contact

 Mount Adams, South Route

 Challenges to reaching the summit were plentiful.
-I lay awake the night before summit day convinced we would fail.
-The kids, each with effective veto power over the whole thing, all had doubts about their ability to get to 12,276' as none of them had been so high before.
-Earlier that day the wind on the way to high camp made for an incredible wind chill factor.
-We were climbing in full sunlight with goose down coats on.
+The night before summit day, I lay awake convinced we would not make it.
+The kids, each with effective veto power over the whole thing, all had doubts about their ability to get to 12,276'.
+None of them had been that high before.
+Earlier that day, the wind on the way to high camp made for an incredible chill factor.
+We were climbing in full sunlight with goose down coats.
 Earlier this season Peter had turned back on Mount Hood due to a cold wind and I could see that decision coming again.
-Once high camp was established the wind grew strong enough to threaten to knock anyone outside the tents on their butt.
-Worse, the wind chill factor during the gusts had to be close to zero degrees.
-The kids, however, were spared from this as Kathy and I (mostly Kathy) were the ones leaving the tents to fetch snow for making water.
-Unknown to Kathy and me, the uninterrupted comfort of the tents also left uninterrupted the kids' spirits (Note to Doug: leave the bivy sack at home and lug up a big, heavy tent).
+Once high camp was established the wind grew strong enough to threaten to knock on their butt anyone outside a tent.
+The wind during the gusts pushed chill straight to the bone.
+The kids, however, were spared from the higher winds.
+A stove was going in the tent to melt snow for water.
+The kids were inside, warm and oblivious to what was going on outside.
+Kathy and I (mostly Kathy) were the ones leaving the tents to fetch snow for making water.
+While Kathy and I both feared failure, unknown to us, the uninterrupted warm comfort of the tents also left uninterrupted the kids' optimism.

-Next morning, on summit day, the wind was still there and still cold, but calmer and steadier, without the gusts.
+Next morning, on summit day, the wind was still there and still cold, but calm and steady, no longer gusting.
 Benjamin surprised me by saying he had climbed in the wind the day before and was not going to let the wind keep him from the summit.
-Peter nodded in agreement.
-Kathy reported Sean was also gung-ho.
+Once Ben says it will be done, it will be done.
+Peter nodded.
+He was in.
+Kathy reported Sean was gung-ho.
 So up we went into the wind.
-I kept the breaks short as it was impossible to stay warm without moving.
+I kept the breaks short.
+It was impossible to stay warm without moving.
 On the summit we grabbed some photos but departed hastily to make the summit phone calls back in the tents.
-An hour or two after we returned to high camp the wind died away almost altogether.
-Without the wind high camp was a completely different place, warm and comfortable.
-But the second night again I could not sleep as I was so surprised the wind had let up just enough and so pleased the the kids decided to tough out the wind and then made good on their decisions.
-Even the next day as we were hiking out Kathy remarked she could not believe we reached the summit.
+An hour or two after we returned to high camp the wind died away almost completely.
+Without the wind, high camp was a different place, warm and comfortable.
+The second night I could not sleep again.
+I was so surprised the wind had let up just enough.
+I was so pleased the kids decided to tough it out and then made good on their decisions.
+Kathy too, the next day remarked she could not believe we reached the summit.

 Photos